thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 IBM Kubernetes Service has an option to install a managed Istio into a Kubernetes cluster.
 Unfortunately, the Kubernetes Lite Cluster we created in the previous step does not meet the hardware requirements for managed Istio.
 Hence we do a manual install of the Istio demo or evaluation version.

+These are the instructions to install Istio.
+We use **Istio 1.1.5** for this Lab.

-First check if the cluster is available:
+1. First check if the cluster is available:

 ```sh
 $ ./iks-scripts/cluster-add-istio.sh
 ```
 If the cluster isn't ready, the script will tell you.
 Then just wait a few more minutes and try again.

-These are the instructions to install Istio.
-We use **Istio 1.1.5** for this Lab.
+_NOTE:_ You **must** run this command to check for completion of the cluster provisioning and it **must** report that the cluster is **ready for Istio installation**!
+This command also retrieves the cluster configuration which is needed in other scripts.
+But this configuration can only be retrieved from a cluster that is in ready state.

-1. Download Istio 1.1.5 directly from github into the **workshop** directory:
+2. Download Istio 1.1.5 directly from github into the **workshop** directory:

-    ```
+    ```sh
     cd workshop
     curl -L https://git.io/getLatestIstio | ISTIO_VERSION=1.1.5 sh -
     ```

-_Note:_ Please be aware that we do **not cover Windows** in these instructions!
+_Note:_ Please be aware that this does **not** work on Windows!
+Windows users can download an istio-1.1.5-win.zip from here: https://github.com/istio/istio/releases/tag/1.1.5 Unpack the ZIP file into the workshop directory and add the path to ```istio-1.1.5/bin``` your Windows **PATH**.

-2. Add `istioctl` to the PATH environment variable, e.g copy paste in your shell and/or `~/.profile`:
+3. Add `istioctl` to the PATH environment variable, e.g copy paste in your shell and/or `~/.profile`:

     ```sh
     export PATH=$PWD/istio-1.1.5/bin:$PATH
     ```

-3. Change into the extracted directory:
+4. Change into the extracted directory:

     ```sh
     cd istio-1.1.5
     ```

-4. Install Istio:
+5. Install Istio:

     ```sh
     $ for i in install/kubernetes/helm/istio-init/files/crd*yaml; do kubectl apply -f $i; done